 [568]Records and evidence should be retained as described in section 2.5 of ISPM 27 (Diagnostic protocols for regulated pests).

-[569]In cases where other contracting parties may be adversely affected by the diagnosis, records and evidence (in particular, preserved or slide-mounted specimens, photographs of distinctive taxonomic structures, DNA extracts and photographs of gels, DNA sequence files with chromatograms, aligned DNA sequences, as appropriate) should be kept for at least one year in a manner that ensures traceability.
+[569]In cases where other contracting parties may be adversely affected by the diagnosis, the records and evidence of the results of the diagnosis (in particular, preserved or slide-mounted specimens, photographs of distinctive taxonomic structures, DNA extracts and photographs of gels, DNA sequence files with chromatograms, aligned DNA sequences, as appropriate) should be kept for at least one year in a manner that ensures traceability.

 [570]6.
 Contact points for further information